docarray/docarray/docs/data_types/tensor/tensor.md

 ## DocVec with AnyTensor

-DocVec can be used with a BaseDoc which has a field of [`AnyTensor`][docarray.typing.tensor.AnyTensor] or a Union of tensor type.
+DocVec can be used with a BaseDoc which has a field of [`AnyTensor`][docarray.typing.tensor.AnyTensor] or any other Union of tensor types.

  But to do so DocVec needs to know the tensor type of the tensor field beforehand to create the right column.